 But what about insurers without an ERM program?
 They may have the most to gain in the coming year; ORSA serves as a wake-up call, allowing them to structure an ERM framework around this new regulatory process to build a fully functional ERM program over time.

 Like any organizational initiative, ORSA adherence comes with a series of challenges.
 These challenges include (1) managing across various stakeholders on the front line, (2) optimizing strategies across the organization, (3) centralized storage of risk management documentation, and (4) avoiding a check-the-box mentality.
 A risk management software can solve these challenges to greatly enhance the speed at which an ERM program will provide a return on investment.
-LogicManager offers a range of tools, including a risk maturity assessment and mentoring to relay successes and best practice.
+LogicManager offers a range of governance, risk and compliance tools, including a risk maturity assessment and mentoring to relay successes and best practice.

 ORSA is not just a year-end goal, so it should not be treated like a year-end task.
 The primary purpose of the process is to foster an effective level of ERM at insurance organizations.
 Companies with mature ERM programs will benefit by linking ORSA to an already comprehensive enterprise-wide approach to risk management.

 * Small insurers and insurance groups are generally exempt from the requirements of the Model Act.
 If an individual insurer has annual premiums of less than $500 million and belongs to a group with total annual premiums of less than $1 billion, both the individual insurer and its insurance group are exempt from ORSA requirements.